 Touch Not God’s Anointed

-When I’m out on the streets sharing the gospel with people, an objection that occasionally comes up is bad behavior by ministers.
-It’s unfortunate that a few “men of the cloth” have done despicable deeds such as abusing children.
-But non-Christians cannot use those incidents as an excuse to avoid their own need for salvation.
-I point out when they stand before the Lord Jesus Christ, He won’t examine other people’s lives but only their own.
+When I’m sharing the gospel with people, an objection that occasionally comes up is bad behavior by certain ministers.
+Unfortunately, a few “men of the cloth” have done despicable deeds such as committing adultery or abusing children.
+But non-Christians cannot use those incidents as excuses to avoid their need for salvation.
+When they stand before the Lord Jesus Christ, He won’t examine other people’s lives but only their own.

-In Numbers chapter 12, Miriam was infected with leprosy after criticizing Moses for marrying an Ethiopian woman.
+In Numbers chapter 12, Miriam became leprous after criticizing Moses for marrying an Ethiopian woman.
 There have been more modern incidents of people who suffered devastating consequences for discrediting men of God.
 One that comes to my mind involved William Branham, an evangelist used by God during the “Voice of Healing” era of the 1940s and 50s.
 Two preachers and their wives plotted to expose Brother Branham as a fake at one of his meetings.
-One of the preachers came up front with a prayer card falsely claiming he had various diseases.
-The Holy Spirit revealed this scheme to Branham who then confronted the preacher for being a fake himself.
+One of the preachers came up with a prayer card falsely claiming he had various diseases.
+The Holy Spirit revealed this scheme to Branham.
+He then confronted the preacher for being a fake himself.
 The preacher left the meeting with the same diseases he claimed to have!

 So how should people respond to ministers who have truly sinned against them?
 Jesus taught us to proper way to confront any erring Christian in Matthew 18…